SengitU/ugurcan.sengit/content/posts/time-management-74.md

 * Agile Methods; 5.6 Days
 * Others; 2.6 Days

-By sticking to the plan, I've managed to reflect my focuses during my apprenticeship.
+By sticking to the plan, I've managed to reflect what I've focused on during my apprenticeship.